-A follow-up competition for secondary school pupils is open now to design a poster exploring the impact today of the work of Peter Higgs and four other landmark Scottish physicists.
+A follow-up competition for secondary school pupils was opened to design a poster exploring the impact today of the work of Peter Higgs and four other landmark Scottish physicists.
 We have also posted a set of resources to all secondary schools in Scotland with accessible information about Scotland's role in recent major physics discoveries including a "From Maxwell to Higgs" leaflet, three issues of the James Clerk Maxwell newsletter and a fact sheet about the gravitational wave discovery in 2017.

 Our main event of the year will be a day of celebration on Friday 20 Sept, 2019 where we will enjoy talks recalling the journey to the discovery of the Higgs boson and looking forward to future discoveries in particle physics.
-Registration is open now to all.
+Registration is now closed.

 Prof. Gian Giudice (CERN) will give the inaugural Higgs lecture.